KristopherManalo/cse15l-lab-reports/LabReport5.md

 ### Prep is complete

-##
+## Execution
-To complete the tasks of Lab Report 4, all that is required now, instead of the previous 6 steps is 2.
+To complete the tasks of Lab Report 4, all that is required now, instead of the previous six, steps is two.
 1. Log into ieng6
 2. Run `bash run.sh`

+And the process is complete.